Cerebras’ CS-2 brain-scale chip can power AI models with 120 trillion parameters

 Chipmakers normally slice a wafer from a 12-inch-diameter ingot of silicon to process in a chip factory.
 Once processed, the wafer is sliced into hundreds of separate chips that can be used in electronic hardware.

-But Cerebras, started by Feldman — who also founded SeaMicro — takes that wafer and makes a single, massive chip out of it.
+But Cerebras takes that wafer and makes a single, massive chip out of it.
 Each piece of the chip, dubbed a core, is interconnected in a sophisticated way to other cores.
 The interconnections are designed to keep all the cores functioning at high speeds so the transistors can work together as one.
 AI was used to design the actual chip itself, Synopsys CEO Aart De Geus said in an interview with VentureBeat.

 Cerebras puts these wafers in a typical datacenter computing rack and connects them all together.